-George Michael Still Not Buried Two Months After Shocking Death
+George Michael Still Not Buried Two Months After Shock Death

 “We had our squabbles, he was my rival, he was called George, he made soul music so everything he did it was like we were kind of battling all the time.
 The only time we really got together was when friends tricked us.
 There was this one particular night where the two girls in Bananarama invited me to a dinner at a Japanese restaurant and he was there as well and we had such a brilliant time because we had so much in common.
 But I suppose our egos wouldn’t allow us to really be friends.”

-Bless him,… @GeorgeMichael #RestInPeace you absolute Star???? pic.twitter.com/l7GAoEn9BH
+Bless him,… @GeorgeMichael #RestInPeace you absolute Star ???? pic.twitter.com/l7GAoEn9BH

 — aj (@aj_clo) February 15, 2017

-During a Las Vegas concert, Sir Elton John broke down during a rendition of his duet with George Michael, “Don’t Let The Sun Go Down On Me.”
+During a lost Vegas concert, Sir Elton John broke down during a rendition of his duet with George Michael, “Don’t Let The Sun Go Down On Me.”
 Sir Elton paid a moving tribute to his musical peer and friend, George Michael, revealing the one song of Michael’s that he’s jealous of and wishes he’d written himself.

 “It’s going to start out with a song of his from the Faith album called ‘One More Try’ which if Aretha Franklin sang, it wouldn’t be any great surprise.
 I don’t get jealous of many songs, but I’m jealous of this song.
 I’d love to have written this.”